Skip to content

 Troubleshooting Approach

-1. First, check if the configuration files are correct:
+1. First, check if the configuration file is correct.

-2. Verify the ConfigMap named core under the forethought-core Namespace:
+2. Check if the ConfigMap named core under the forethought-core Namespace is correctly configured.

 DialingServer: